Stay ALERT, CONTROL THE VIRUS, save lives

 The Government is acting to tackle the pandemic and mitigate the impact.
 Every part of Government is being mobilised to defend our people and our country, businesses, councils and communities across Lincolnshire are coming together to help in this national effort.

 The overriding objective is to save lives, protect our most vulnerable and support the NHS so it can help those who need it the most.
 Our science-led action plan is delivering to contain, delay, research and mitigate the outbreak.
 Our world-leading scientists continue their work to understand the virus and we are now attempting to delay its spread to minimise harm.
-Everyone will need to help to ensure people get the support they need to stay at home.
+Everyone will need to help to ensure people get the support they need to stay alert.
 This will mean we can protect our NHS and save thousands of lives.

 YOU & YOUR FAMILY